 It is apparent from the above that the first month is always Nisan in the context of reigns of kings of Israel and elsewhere.
 In fact the decree that Nisan should be the first month (Exodus 12:2) would logically apply to everything unless otherwise stated.
 And only in the case of Land Sabbaths is there a statement that Tishri should be the first month of the year.
 So we take ages and reigns as counting from Nisan to Nisan.

 The bible counts years in the form: The ninth year of Hoshea the King (2 Kings 18:10).
-We count them currently as the 1999th year after the birth of Christ (although he was actually born on Tishri 10th 2BC (see [41]).
+We count them currently as the 1999th year after the birth of Christ (although he was actually born on Heshvan21 10th 2BC (the 2NC Pentecost, first ripe fruits - see U108 and see U16a) whereas Adam was born on 4027Tishri2, 2NC first fruits - see U41).
 The biblical count has several problems.
 Suppose for example that on Nisan1 in a certain year there is no king, because he died in the previous month and everybody is fighting over who will succeed him.
 Then we have no way of referring to what year we are in!
-Or suppose King [a] died on Nisan1 and his successor King [b] was enthroned on Nisan 2.
+Or suppose King [a] died on Nisan1 and his successor King [b] was enthroned on Nisan2.
 Then that year would be the last regnal year of King [a] for the whole year, because once the year is named, a thing which occurred on Nisan1, it could not be renamed.
 For king [b], this year is called the accession year, and the next year is called his first regnal year.
-Actually the cut off point might have been the passover, Nisan14, rather than Nisan1.
 Hence we see:

 1 In the third year of the kingship of Jehoiakim the king of Judah, Nebuchadnezzar the king of Babylon came to Jerusalem and proceeded to lay siege to it (Daniel 1).